Aspie96/blog/content/posts/freedom_of_expression.md

 The [First Amendment to the United States Constitution](https://constitution.congress.gov/constitution/amendment-1/) protects freedom of religion, freedom of speech, freedom of the press and freedom of assembly from government suppression.
 This protection is, however, not absolute.

 Hate speech is legal in the country, as it is [protected](https://www.washingtonpost.com/news/volokh-conspiracy/wp/2015/05/07/no-theres-no-hate-speech-exception-to-the-first-amendment/) under the First Amendment.
 Sexual [obscenity](https://www.justice.gov/criminal-ceos/obscenity), on the other hand, is [unprotected](https://www.justice.gov/criminal-ceos/obscenity), resulting in [censorship](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1462&num=0&edition=prelim) of obscene hard-core pornography.

+The US have a history of restricting export of encryption technologies.
+[Phil Zimmermann](https://www.mit.edu/~prz/) was the first developer of the PGP encryption program.
+He was investigated for exporting munitions without a license because encryption software with keys larger than 40 bits was included in the [United States Munitions List](https://www.ecfr.gov/current/title-22/chapter-I/subchapter-M/part-121) and PGP was available worldwide.
+As a response, Zimmermann published, trough the [MIT Press](https://mitpress.mit.edu/), a paper [book](https://www.mit.edu/~prz/EN/essays/index.html) containing the whole source code of PGP.
+Eventually, Zimmermann was not prosecuted and the government [closed](https://www.mit.edu/~prz/EN/background/index.html) the investigation.
+[Regulations](https://www.bis.doc.gov/index.php/policy-guidance/encryption) on the export of encryption software from the United States still exist to this day.
+Programs on application stores by [Microsoft](https://learn.microsoft.com/en-us/windows/uwp/security/export-restrictions-on-cryptography) and [Apple](https://developer.apple.com/documentation/security/complying_with_encryption_export_regulations) have to comply with these restrictions.

 According to the [Press Freedom Index](https://rsf.org/index), freedom of the press in the United States is inferior to that of several other countries.